LiangDengPKU/SRE/README.md

   - Varied staining, noise, and resolution levels.
   - Augmented with scale variations to test scale-encoding robustness.
   - Annotated patches for classification or detection tasks.
-- **Rationale**: No suitable public original dataset available; synthetic data ensures controlled evaluation.
+- **Original Dataset**: The original dataset is not applicable, necessitating the creation of a synthetic alternative.

 ---